BAK2K3/hard-drivers/TESTING.md

 * The _"Home"_ page makes general reference to cost.
 * The _"About"_ page elaborates on this pricing structure and presents users with the "Service Package" link which opens up a modal for the user, which displays the Package Table in full.
 * The _"Enquire"_ page provides both the Package Table, and a tooltip on the Budget section of the form to explain the additional packages/peripherals are excluded from the cost of the customer's budget.
-    * On the _"Enquire"_ page, on large viewports, the user is presented with the package table next to the enquiry form.
+    * On the _"Enquire"_ page, on large viewports, the user is presented with the package table next to the Enquire Form.
     * On smaller viewports, this package table is hidden, and users are presented with a link to view package details (in the same style as that on the _"About"_ page) via a modal.
 * The colour design and structural layout of the Package Table is representative to that of the rest of the site to maintain consistency.